draughts/draughts.github.io/README.md

-# Checkers City
+# Play draughts online

-This is a simple HTML & javascript game website where you can play checkers online against the computer, an old but challenging board game on an 8×8 checkers-board.
+This is a simple HTML & javascript game website where you can play draughts online against the computer, an old but challenging board game on an 8×8 checkers-board.

-## How to play?
+## How to play draughts?

 The rules are simple: